Photographs by Mika NINAGAWA │ Interview & Text by Senichi ZOSHIGAYA

 * Wheelchair rugby is a mixed-gender competition, with Kae Kurahashi being the first female athlete on the Japanese national team.
 Each of the four players that enters the court is allotted a number of points, divided into seven levels depending on the degree of their disability and their motor function.
 The lowest number of points, for people with more severe disabilities, is 0.5, and the points proceed in intervals of 0.5 from there, with a maximum point number of 3.5.
 A female athlete on the court adds 0.5 to the team’s total allotted points.
 Each team must be composed of four players with a total of eight or fewer allotted points.

-of my existence again was that I felt the happiest living in the United States.
+What made me feel the meaning of my existence again was that I felt the happiest living in the United States.

 The Rio Paralympic Games ended in a bronze medal, and the national team conquered the world championship after that, in 2018.
 They competed in the top eight of the world rankings in the 2019 World Wheelchair Rugby Challenge and were defeated by the powerhouse Australian team in the semifinals to land at third place.
 As a team that’s first-time defending champions, I think you’ve experienced the difficulty of being the ones to beat.
 I heard you say, “We haven’t gone through all our unfinished business, and we won’t get too excited as a team.”